SheepTester/longer-tweets/_posts/2024-04-18-vertex-buffer-not-big-enough.md

 There were various tricks I did here that I thought were a bit suspicious, so I tried changing them first:

-- I wanted to slice into an `ArrayBuffer` without copying the data (so I couldn't use `slice`), so I needed to use a `TypedArray`.
-I used a `Uint8Array` for all data types, even if the data was actually composed of other data types, like floats.
+- I wanted to slice into an `ArrayBuffer`{:.language-js} without copying the data (so I couldn't use `slice`{:.language-js}), so I needed to use a `TypedArray`{:.language-js}.
+I used a `Uint8Array`{:.language-js} for all data types, even if the data was actually composed of other data types, like floats.
 - I wasn't sure if "stride" meant the number of bytes between the last byte of one value and the first byte of the next value, or between the first bytes of both values.
-Usually I see `0` passed to `vertexAttribPointer`'s stride parameter, so I thought it was the former, but the few resources online suggested it was the latter.
-It was hard to get clarification whether, for example, 0 and 12 were equivalent for a `vec3`.
+Usually I see `0`{:.language-js} passed to `vertexAttribPointer`{:.language-js}'s stride parameter, so I thought it was the former, but the few resources online suggested it was the latter.
+It was hard to get clarification whether, for example, 0 and 12 were equivalent for a `vec3`{:.language-glsl}.

-So I tried using the appropriate `TypedArray` and passing
+So I tried using the appropriate `TypedArray`{:.language-js} and passing

 After some more 3 am Googling, I managed to find where the error came from.
 In [Chromium's cross-platform WebGL implementation](https://chromium.googlesource.com/angle/angle/+/0844f2db017f42f50105e85fb7e7acfdc62ddca9/src/libANGLE/validationES.cpp#136), it throws the error after checking the size of the attribute data.